Just about anyone can opt out of providing birth control now

 The American Civil Liberties Union said it would file suit immediately.

-“No woman should ever be denied health care because her employer or university’s religious views are prioritized over her serious medical needs,” said Kate Rochat, an ACLU member and law student at the University of Notre Dame who says she stands to lose access to contraceptive health care because of the rule.
-Notre Dame is run by the Catholic Church.
+“No woman should ever be denied health care because her employer or university’s religious views are prioritized over her serious medical needs,” said Kate Rochat, an ACLU member and law student at the University of Notre Dame, a Catholic university, who says she stands to lose access to contraceptive health care because of the rule.

 Massachusetts Attorney General Maura Healey also sued.